alexfernandez/alexfernandez.github.io/2021/understanding-quantum-mechanics.md

 </div>

-Again clicking on "run" will show you how waves propagate, first through the top slit and then through the two slits.
+Again clicking on "run" will show you how waves propagate, first through the top slit and then through the two slits below.
 This simulation is also available to play with [here](https://pinchito.es/physics-simulation/double-slit/wave).